Immigration: Biden’s challenge at the border

-Category: World Hits: 1Since the beginning of 2021, illegal entries into the United States through its border with Mexico have multiplied.
+Category: World Hits: 4Since the beginning of 2021, illegal entries into the United States through its border with Mexico have multiplied.
 This coincides with the inauguration of President Joe Biden, who promised to undo a restrictive immigration policy put in place by his predecessor Donald Trump.
 Those who have come to try their luck are mostly single men, but unaccompanied minors and families are also attempting the crossing.
 FRANCE 24’s Fanny Allard and Kethevane Gorjestani report.

 Read more https://www.france24.com/en/tv-shows/reporters/20211022-immigration-biden-s-challenge-at-the-border